Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 In the case of the world matrix, we combine the translation, rotation, and scale matrices to transform a vertex from object space to world space.

-Again, the world matrix is the matrix that combines translation, rotation and scale matrices to transform a vertex from the object space to the world space.
+Again, the world matrix is the matrix that combines translation, rotation and scale matrices to transform a vertex from object space to world space.
 It can be seen as the matrix that is used to insert the object in the game world.

 In our code, we compute the world matrix in the `Update` function: